 Residents are expected to take and pass the USMLE Step 3 exam by December 31 of the PGY2 year.

-PGY3 residents are offered optional participation in the Research for Residents and Fellows (R4RF) summer course.
-This graduate-level course equips residents with the resources and tools necessary to conduct future research projects.
+PGY3 residents are offered optional participation in the R2 Summer Series, a 4-week course that equips residents with the resources and tools necessary to conduct future research projects.

-All PGY3 residents must complete the Collaborative Institutional Training Initiative (CITI) program.
-(This is a pre-requisite to the R4RF course.)
+All PGY3 residents must complete the Collaborative Institutional Training Initiative (CITI) program if they engage in research that involves human subjects.

 A minimum of one scholarly project, separate and distinct from quality improvement, must be conducted and completed during residency.
 This includes research projects, abstracts, poster presentations, etc.